bcgov/jrcc-document-access-libs/README.md

 * Value type is Integer

 Sets the timeout interval (in milliseconds) before a server-alive message is sent, in case no message is received from the server.

+##### bcgov.access.input.sftp.caching-session-wait-timeout

+* Value type is Integer

+Sets the limit of how long to wait for a session to become available.

+##### bcgov.access.input.sftp.caching-session-max-pool-size

+* Value type is Integer

+Modify the target session pool size; the actual pool size will adjust up/down to this size as and when sessions are requested or retrieved.

 ## Output Plugins